 - ECR—extra-capsular repair

 Anesthesia protocol at Animal Medical Center of Corona is decided on at the time of surgery based on the individual needs of your pet.
 Ensuring the health and safety of every patient during surgery is of the utmost importance to us.
-This requires an anesthetic and monitoring regimen that adheres to the highest principles and ideals (AAHA) of veterinary medicine.
+This requires an anesthetic and monitoring regimen that adheres to the highest principles and ideals of veterinary medicine as established by the American Animal Hospital Association (AAHA).

-While under anesthesia, your pet is cared for by a well-trained and experienced veterinary technician using our advanced monitoring system, which tracks blood pressure, heart rate, respiratory rate, body temperature and oxygen level.
+While under anesthesia, your pet is cared for by a well-trained and experienced veterinary technician using our advanced monitoring system, which tracks blood pressure, heart rate, respiratory rate, body temperature, and oxygen level.
+The same technician or nurse assigned to your pet stays with them from the beginning of anesthesia until they are recovered and awake.

-Pain slows healing, decreases activity, causes behavior changes (such as aggression, anxiety, and depression).
-Pain worsens diseases like arthritis and potentially some cancers.
-It interferes with the bond between you and your pet.
+Just like people, pets can suffer pain and discomfort from a surgical procedure.
+Pain slows healing, decreases activity, causes behavior changes (such as aggression, anxiety, and depression), and can interfere with the bond you have with your pet.

-For acute and chronic conditions, we use the safest, most effective NSAIDS (non-steroidal medications), oral and injectable analgesics.
+For acute and chronic conditions, we use the safest, most effective NSAIDS (non-steroidal medications), as well as oral and injectable analgesics and fentanyl patches on all orthopedic and major procedures when indicated.
+We can also discuss alternative or long-term pain management options if necessary.

 As your pet is being discharged from the hospital, we provide you with detailed information on how to properly care for your pet at home after surgery.
 The doctors and staff at Animal Medical Center of Corona are also happy to answer any questions or concerns that may arise once you get your pet home.